QR CODES

 Step 2: Generate Your QR Code

-5. Select your security type (WPA/WPA2 is most common)
+4. Enter your network name (SSID), password, and security type (WPA/WPA2 is most common)

 Step 3: Customize (Optional)